mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 ---
 layout: post
-title: How to enter data science - <br>5.
+title: How to enter data science - 5.
+The people
+title-clean: How to enter data science -<br>5.
 The people
 author: matt_sosna
 summary: The personal and interpersonal skills needed to succeed in data science
 image: ""
 ---

 No matter how technical skills you have, you're not that effective if you're chasing answers to questions that don't help the business.
 Similarly, getting people to actually adopt the results of your analyses will require significant interpersonal skills.
 This post will outline the _**business**_ and _**personal**_ skills needed to be successful as a data scientist.

 ---